Spyro: Other games

 In addition to Crash Purple and Spyro Orange, Spyro has made various crossover appearances in the Crash Bandicoot series.
 Spyro appears as a playable character in the Game Boy Advance version of Crash Nitro Kart, and makes a cameo appearance in Crash Twinsanity.
 The characters Spyro, Cynder, Dark Spyro, Sparx the Dragonfly and Malefor also made appearances in the Skylanders series, including all six mainline games and the television series.
 Elements from the Spyro series were added to Crash Team Racing Nitro-Fueled as part of a post-launch game update in August 2019.
 Spyro, Hunter, and Gnasty Gnorc appear as playable characters, along with Spyro-themed karts and a "Spyro Circuit" race track.
 Spyro-themed parade and pool floats appear in Crash Bandicoot 4: It's About Time, while both Spyro and Dark Spyro have major roles in Crash Bandicoot: On the Run!
 Spyro, Elora and Ripto made appearances as playable characters in season 3 of Crash Team Rumble.

 Cancelled games

 Spyro Ever After was going to be the first Spyro educational game where Spyro meets fairy tale characters like The Three Little Pigs, Little Red Riding Hood, Puss in Boots, Goldilocks and the Three Bears and Golden Goose.
 However, the game never passed the storyboard, and was cancelled.

 Agent 9 was a James Bond-like parody spin-off game starring Agent 9 as the main character as he does spy missions.
 It was set to be developed by Blue Tongue Entertainment and Backbone Entertainment and be published by Universal Interactive.
 The game's production was cancelled for undisclosed reasons.

 After the cancellation of Agent 9, Digital Eclipse reworked the game into a full Spyro the Dragon title, that took place in a large desert environment.
 The video game title was never released to the market, and was scrapped by Digital Eclipse.

+A crossover game with the Crash Bandicoot series was considered by Toys for Bob, the developer of Crash Bandicoot 4: It's About Time.
+In reports surfaced in 2024, the game was canceled in the early stage of development by Activision, which found Crash Bandicoot 4s sales underwhelming and preferred to publish live-service multiplayer games.